-Britain’s Supreme Court voids prime minister’s suspension of Parliament
+UK Supreme Court rules suspension of Parliament was illegal

 Johnson and Parliament have been at odds since he took power in July with the determination to take Britain out of the EU on Oct.
 31 with or without a divorce deal with Europe.

 Jill Lawless reported from New York.
+Mike Corder reported from The Hague, Netherlands.

 Copyright 2019 Associated Press.
 All rights reserved.